 Scandi Style Decoded: 5 New Trends Straight From Copenhagen Fashion Week

-Copenhagen is the capital of cool and the fall/winter 2025 shows solidified this.
+Copenhagen is the capital of cool, and the fall 2025 shows solidified that status.
 This season, Scandi stalwarts such as Baum und Pferdgarten, Stine Goya, Gestuz, Rotate, and MKDT Studio outdid themselves with stellar collections melding wearability and inventiveness.
 Between the runways and the street style scene, the bar has been set extremely high for the rest of fashion month.
 Scroll down to learn about my top five favorite trends straight from the runways of everyone's favorite city.

 At Munthe, The Garment, and Gestuz, designers showed long scarves that sometimes swept the floor of the runway as the models walked by.
 The Garment and Gestuz opted for monochrome outfits, while Munthe presented a mustard-yellow scarf that contrasted against the denim-on-denim outfit.